Community Grants Program

 • Collaboration: Is your organization committed to collaboration, partnerships, and/or networking to advance urban Indian health and well-being?

-In our third and final phase, the committee and UIHI leadership meet to conduct consensus-based decision-making.
-All committee members and leadership must agree on the UIOs to be funded.
+In our third and final phase, the committee and UIHI leadership meet to conduct Consensus-Based Decision-Making.
+All committee members and leadership members must agree on the organizations to be funded.
 No decisions are made lightly and without the approval of UIHI leadership.
+After selection, all applicants receive technical reviews for their applications.

 Blog